 Indian Head Trail

-Indian Head Trail is by far the most popular hike in the Adirondacks, especially in fall.
+Indian Head Trail is by far the most popular hike in the Adirondacks, especially in the fall.
 People flock to the Adirondack Mountains from all over the US to hike this trail and get that one popular shot overlooking the lake.
 Yes, you can judge us, we did too!

 Pssst!
 Check out our Instagram page @funlifecrisis for more awesome travel inspiration!